selectnull/eslint-plugin-googleappsscript/README.md

 # eslint-plugin-googleappsscript

-ESLint plugin for Google Apps Script environment.
+ESLint plugin for Google Apps Script that defines global variables exposed by Google Apps Script environment.
+It does not define any linting rules.

 ## Installation